Value-added tax (VAT)

 Acquisitions of non-residential or mixed land and buildings in England, Wales, and Northern Ireland are charged stamp duty land tax (SDLT) at rates of up to 5%.
 Acquisitions of residential property by companies and similar non-natural persons and by individuals acquiring second homes are charged at rates of up to 15% (whereas acquisitions by individuals who do not own any other properties or who are replacing their main residence are capped at 12%).
 Grants of new commercial leases are charged SDLT at 1% of the net present value of the rents payable in excess of GBP 150,000 up to GBP 5 million and 2% of the net present value in excess of GBP 5 million.
 SDLT is also payable at up to 5% on any premium paid.
 Grants of residential leases are charged at 1% of the net present value of the rents payable in excess of GBP 125,000 plus up to 15% on any premium paid.

 Land and buildings in Scotland are subject to Scottish land and building transactions tax (LBTT) in place of SDLT.
-Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 1 million (or up to 15% where the additional 3% for second homes or buy-to-lets applies).
+Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 750,000 (or up to 15% where the additional 3% for second homes or buy-to-lets applies), and up to 4.5% for non-residential properties.

 Annual tax on enveloped dwellings (ATED) and related capital gains tax charge

 An annual tax on enveloped dwellings is charged on the acquisition and holding of high-value residential properties (property over GBP 500,000) through a company or other 'non-natural' person.
-Broadly, this will be based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
-The charge on a property worth GBP 20 million or more cannot exceed GBP 220,350 per annum.
-The minimum charge is GBP 3,500 for a property valued at GBP 500,000.
+Until April 2018 this will be based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
+From April 2018 it will be based on the 2017 value.
+The charge on a property worth GBP 20 million or more cannot exceed GBP 226,950 per annum from April 2018.
+The minimum charge is GBP 3,600 from April 2018 for a property valued at GBP 500,000.

-In addition, a disposal of such a property or an interest in such a property by a company or other non-natural person will be subject to capital gains tax at 28% on any gains accruing after 5 April 2013.
+In addition, a disposal of such a property or an interest in such a property by a company or other non-natural person will be subject to capital gains tax at 28% on any gains accruing after 5 April 2013 under the non-resident capital gains tax (NRCGT) regime.
 Relief will be available from ATED and the capital gains tax extension for most property used for commercial, charitable, or public use.
+It is likely that, from April 2019, the NRCGT regime will be brought within the broader regime proposed for all UK property gains realised by non-residents.

 Other than employers’ national insurance contributions (NICs) (see below), there are no other payroll taxes, the burden of which falls on the employer.
 Employers are, however, responsible for deducting the employees’ income tax liability at source, through the pay-as-you-earn (PAYE) system.
 The employer may also be required to deduct other amounts from pay (e.g. court orders).